lokisk1155/Fish-Hatchery-Inventory-system/README.md

 ### Authentication Portal

-Assesses the user's login state through the server session.
 If authenticated, the page displays the user's name, their role and provides a sign-out button.
 Otherwise the page presents options to log in as either an admin or a regular user.
 Contingent on the user's authentication state, the portal switches between rendering the UserLoggedIn or UserLoggedOut component.